 - Cook's Tip #4: When balancing the flavor of the apple filling, remember that you will be adding brown sugar later on, so it's better to keep it on the not-to-sweet side.

-- Cook’s Tip #5: These easy apple turnovers can be prepared ahead.
-You just need to make sure they are properly covered while chilling in the refrigerator — for no more than 24 hours.
+- Cook's Tip #5: These apple turnovers with puff pastry can be prepared ahead.
+You just need to make sure they are properly covered while chilling in the refrigerator -- for no more than 24 hours.